 - Article writing assistant (for entire articles)

-One of the newest tools on the list but one that is storming up the popularity charts.
+One of the newest tools on the list but one that is proving popular on the popularity charts.
 Billed as an AI writing assistant, Rytr is great at composing short paragraphs,

 Choose from a long list of writing tones, including enthusiastic, humorous, convincing, earnest, and inspirational.